YoeDistro/yoedistro.org/content/_index_old.md

 date: 2020-02-14T12:07:42-05:00
 ---

-The Yoe Distribution is a collection of documentation and best practices using the OpenEmbedded build system and tooling from the Yocto project to create products.
+The Yoe Distribution is a collection of documentation and best practices that will help you efficiently build Embedded Linux images and maintain them over your project lifecycle.

+using the OpenEmbedded build system and tooling from the Yocto project to create products.
 This distribution does not end at demo images but rather begins there.

 ## Simple